Background

 • The carrot charcuterie when cooked has the taste of a carrot which has been rendered in the fat of pork or chicken with quite a full-bodied roasted meat flavor in a way that’s quite distinct from it just after it was inoculated.

-• Afterwards, I dried them at 95 degrees farenheit in a dehydrator for 6 hours, after which the flavor become conentrated and the texture improved.
+• Afterwards, I dried them at 95 degrees Fahrenheit in a dehydrator for 6 hours, after which the flavor became concentrated and the texture improved.

 Carrot Charcuterie 3Carrot Charcuterie 2